 Here’s the simple answer: As a landlord, you have limited rights of entry.
-Landlord visits was a subject over which there was continuing disagreement and so, today, the issue is governed by local tenancy laws.
+Landlord visits were a subject over which there was continuing disagreement, and so, today, the issue is governed by local tenancy laws.

 If you defy those laws and your tenant(s) takes action, the consequences can be pretty costly, specifically when the Ontario Landlord and Tenant Board (LTB) finds you guilty.

 For example, the tenant can be entitled to rent abatement, compensation, or be given permission to end the lease and leave your property.